 In 2020, the Clean Air Strategic Alliance (CASA) formed an ad hoc group to explore how anticipated COVID-19-related trends in emissions due to reduced transportation could inform future air quality management policy.
 Members noted that CASA is an ideal forum to both gather interested parties to explore this issue and share the findings with Albertans to improve air quality management and stewardship.

 The discussions of the ad hoc group resulted in a statement of opportunity related to messaging on vehicle emissions and air quality.
 Subsequently, a working group scoped terms of reference for this project idea and a project team was later established in 2021 to execute set tasks.
+The project team’s terms of reference and final documents can be found at the bottom of this page.

 - Summarize existing information on Alberta’s ambient air quality and traffic counts before and during the implementation of measures taken to reduce the spread of COVID-19.